ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

 where :math:`\text{cost}_i` is the total cost of the :math:`i`-th plan in the cooperation and :math:`\text{pieces}_i` is the total amount of produced pieces of the :math:`i`-th plan.
 The sum runs over all :math:`n` plans in the cooperation.

 Note that the cooperative price is independent of the duration of the plans.
 Whether one working hour was applied in one year or in one day, the price will be one hour.

+**Productivity and compensation transfers**

+A plan in a cooperation that is less productive than the average (needs more labour time per product), is called underproductive, else overproductive.
+When the product of an over- or underproductive plan is consumed, the consumer spends less or more labour certificates as required for the production of the individual product.
+In order to track such differences, certain "compensation" transfers between companies and cooperations are recorded on consumptions (see :ref:`transfers-of-labor-time`).

 **Coordinators of Cooperations**